haalcala/node-redis-pubsub/README.md

-This project is to achieve similar functionality as SpringFramework for Java

 # Scenario 1

 So, you have an existing redis cluster setup.
 And you have specific use-case in your app that only use pub/sub and you want it connect